 Whether a static package resource is public or private is determined by its parent directory.
-For a package Acme.Demo the public resources reside in a folder called Acme.Demo/Resources/Public/ while the private resources are stored in Acme.Demo/Resources/Private/.
-The directory structure below Public and Private is up to you but there are some suggestions in the chapter about package management.
+For a package Acme.Demo the public resources reside in a folder called Acme.Demo/Resources/Public/ while the private resources are stored in Acme.Demo/Resources/Public and Private is up to you but there are some suggestions in the chapter about package management.
 Both private and public package resources are not represented by PersistentResource instances in the database.